Shannon-Lloyd/School-Analysis---Pandas-in-Jupyter-Lab/README.md

 Enter "conda activate dev" into gitbash to initiate a dev environment.
 Enter "jupyter lab" to open Jupyter Lab at the PyCitySchools folder.
 You should see the PyCitySchools.ipynb file.

 Open and run PyCitySchools.ipynb.

 The outputs should match the outputs provided in the PyCitySchools_starter.ipynb file.

+Make sure you are not using PyCitySchools_starter.ipynb which is only included for comparison purposes!!!!!

 ## Contributing
 Thank you to CG:AF at Central Grading for refering me to https://community.codenewbie.org/kwing25/how-to-write-a-good-readme-for-your-project-16ej.
 I have used this as a template instead of the template from the Gitlab repository for class.
+Hopefully y'all like it better.

 Thanks to Brett Payne for providing the best Pandas cheat sheet that I found.  https://www.dataquest.io/blog/pandas-cheat-sheet/

 https://stackoverflow.com/ was my go to for errors.